094459/newsletter-oss-projects/README.md

 **fargate-on-demand**

 [fargate-on-demand](https://aws-oss.beachgeek.co.uk/3mv) this repo provides the code that shows you how you can cost optimise your container applications and then control scale down (or up) as needed.
 Yoanna Krasteva has put together a blog post that provides you with why and how you can configure this in the post, [Cost saving with AWS Fargate On-Demand](https://aws-oss.beachgeek.co.uk/3mw).(#188)

+**how-high-is-my-salary-enclave-app**

+[how-high-is-my-salary-enclave-app](https://aws-oss.beachgeek.co.uk/3y3) is a rather cool project from AWS Hero Richard Fan that provides a simple app showcases how to protect software supply chain security using GitHub Actions, SLSA, and AWS Nitro Enclaves. (#199)

 **llrt**